17 Best 404 Page Examples to Reclaim Lost Visitors

-You can also use imagery related to your brand, so users know they’re almost in the right place.
+You can also use images related to your brand, so users know they’re almost in the right place.
 Then, with a CTA button, you can help them find what they’re looking for and keep them on your website longer.
-Including a search box is another great way to improve user experience and improve your SEO performance.
+Including a search box or search bar is another great way to improve user experience and improve your SEO performance.

-2. Slack – Scrolling 404 Error Page Example
+2. Slack – Scrolling 404 Page Not Found Example

-This 404 page from Slack offers a more interactive user experience than some of the other examples in this article.
+This custom 404 page design from Slack offers a more interactive user experience than some of the other webpage examples in this article.